Viral Marketing Strategies in the Age of Coronavirus

 Saving money is a topic that’s always hot, but especially during a crisis.
 Due to job loss, temporarily being out of work, or experiencing cut backs, people are looking for ways to save money on products and services.
 So what better time than now to offer a special discount?
 Not only does this tell your current customers that you care, but it may also allow them to keep doing business with you even during a time of financial stress.
 Discounts always have the capability of looping in new customers too, especially when shared among family and friends.

 Showing your support for coronavirus relief efforts is another way for your campaign to go viral.
-During a crisis, people are looking for ways they can help and will want to join up with your brand’s efforts to help too.
-Campaigns that showcase a company’s donation of a portion of the proceeds to organizations that support those who are most affected by the virus (such as patients, healthcare workers, the elderly, and those who have experienced a job loss) are likely to receive many shares among your audience and beyond.
-This is one of the only beauties of a time like this – people wanting to get together to give back and help those in need!
+During a crisis, people are looking for ways they can help and will want to join up with your brand's efforts to help too.
+Campaigns that showcase a company's donation of a portion of the proceeds to organizations that support those who have been most affected by the virus (such as patients, healthcare workers, the elderly, and those who have experienced a job loss) are likely to receive many shares among your audience and beyond.
+This is one of the only beauties of a time like this - people wanting to get together to give back and help those in need!

 No matter what is going on in the world, marketers are tasked with finding new ways to connect to their audience.
 What new strengths have you found within your brand message during this disruptive time?
 Tell us about it in the comment section below!

-Posted on in Marketing Strategy & Operations
+Posted on in Marketing Trends

 Share the Story